 Originally, the inbox was meant to mimic its’ physical counterpart: a location to receive new messages before they are read and filed in a long-term location.

 Generally, as soon as you receive a message, you should:

 - Determine whether or not you are responsible for retaining it, AND

-- Move it to an appropriately named file folder, OR delete it
+- Move it to an appropriately named label (folder) in Gmail, OR delete it

 - Determine whether or not you need to mark it for follow-up or create a reminder

 Email is an electronic form of correspondence.
-As such, it is subject to the retention guidelines developed by your office in cooperation with the College Archives.
-If your office has yet to meet with the Archives, a good rule of thumb follows:
+As such, it is subject to the retention guidelines developed by your office in cooperation with the Records Management Program.
+If your office has yet to meet with the Records Manager, a good rule of thumb follows:

 - Routine correspondence dealing with general administrative matters should be retained three years and then deleted.

-- Correspondence recording significant transactions, projects, events, and operations should be retained in the office for seven years and then transferred to the Archives for permanent retention.
+- Correspondence recording significant transactions, projects, events, and operations should be transferred, in accordance to your retention schedule, to the Records Manager for permanent retention.
 This transfer may happen annually or at separation from the college.

 Some types of messages fall outside the scope of a general records retention schedule and may be deleted immediately: